yashumani/Gen-AI-demo/prompts.md

 - Explicit clarity in defining comparisons and implications.

 **Vocabulary:**
-- Use terms \"favorable/unfavorable\" or \"better/worse\" exclusively instead of ambiguous terms like \"increase/decrease,\" especially for disconnect metrics.
+- Use terms \"favorable/unfavorable\" or \"better/worse\" or \"gained/missed\"  exclusively instead of ambiguous terms like \"increase/decrease,\" especially for disconnect metrics.
 - Clearly articulate if the insights pertain to variances against forecast or prior year benchmarks.

 **Content Expectations:**